First 100 Days

 to Build a New York City that Works for Everyone.

-I would establish a Single-System Strategy for New York City’s disengaged youth population which is currently estimated to be over 250,000.
+Establish a Single-System Strategy for New York City’s disengaged youth population which is currently estimated to be over 250,000.

-I would expand the summer youth program and ensure that every applicant that applies for summer youth employment receives a job opportunity.
+Expand the summer youth program and ensure that every applicant that applies for summer youth employment receives a job opportunity.

-I will establish a single-online portal to advertise all NYC internship opportunities.
+Establish a single-online portal to advertise all NYC internship opportunities.

 How will I get New Yorkers back to work?